PatchCensor: Patch Robustness Certification for Transformers via Exhaustive Testing: Introduction

+{\responserefa{} With the advance of related study of the model's robustness against adversarial distribution shift, there is also an ongoing trade in studying the natural distributional robustness of DNNs.
+Its motivation is that the worst-case adversarial perturbations are unlikely to happen in reality, while the corruptions usually seen in the natural environment can seriously influence models' performance.
+Similar to the adversarial setting, natural corruption can also be applied to the whole image or a limited patch.
+Examples of the former can be gaussian noise or motion blur of cameras~\cite{hendrycks2018benchmarking} in the entire image.
+For the latter, it can be noise restricted to a patch~\cite{gu2022evaluating} or occlusion in object detection~\cite{zhang2018deepvoting} and anomaly objects in the open-set video setting~\cite{acsintoae2022ubnormal}.

+Regarding digital-domain robustness, the adversarial perturbations and natural perturbations usually cannot be analyzed in the same framework as the attack magnitude is restricted by $L_p$-bounded while the natural perturbations are generally unbounded.
+A recent study also points out that there is a tradeoff between adversarial and natural robustness~\cite{moayeri2022explicit}.
+However, the patch robustness of both adversarial and natural perturbations can actually be analyzed together.
+Both set no restriction for perturbation magnitude, and only the patch size is limited.
+In this sense, given the same patch region, if the robustness of the worst-case adversarial attack is guaranteed, then the robustness of natural perturbations is also ensured. }

-There are several provable defenses proposed for adversarial patches.
-Most of them \citep{zhang2020clipped,levine2020randomized,xiang2020patchguard,metzen2021bagcert} aim to design a model that can guarantee to make consistent predictions on images with or without an adversarial patch.
+Although patch robustness is important as it is closely related to both adversarial and natural threats, related studies are still at the early stage.
+Various heuristic defenses~\cite{naseer2019local,rao2020adversarial} have been designed to improve patch robustness.
+However, these heuristic approaches are unable to guarantee robustness against unseen adaptive attacks~\cite{chiang2020certified}.
+Some provable defenses were recently proposed for adversarial patches.
+Most of them \cite{zhang2020clipped,levine2020randomized,xiang2020patchguard,metzen2021bagcert} aim to design a model that can guarantee consistent predictions on images with or without an adversarial patch.
 These approaches are mostly based on the insight that the prediction can be made by aggregating local features extracted from small independent receptive fields.
 The certified robustness is achieved by ensuring that the aggregated result will not be dominated by a small number of potentially adversarial receptive fields.
 As a result, they have to significantly compromise the prediction accuracy due to the lack of global features.
-The most recent work~\citep{metzen2021bagcert} in this type can only achieve a certified accuracy of 26.0\% on ImageNet under 2\%-pixel adversarial patches.
+One recent work~\cite{xiang2021patchguard} in this type can only achieve a certified accuracy of 26.0\% on ImageNet under 2\%-pixel adversarial patches.